From Voids to Clusters: Mergers and Evolutionary Pathways of Star-Forming and Quenched Low-Mass Galaxies: Results

 \subsection{Effects of Merger Types on Star-forming Galaxies}

-For a more detailed analysis of the effects of mergers on star-forming galaxies in both environments, in Figure \ref{fig:01stellar_mass_comparison031} we selected galaxies from our sample within two mass ranges: low-mass ($10^{8.5-9.5} M_\odot$) and high-mass ($10^{9.5-10.5} M_\odot$).
-Within each population, we analyzed galaxies with individual mergers, categorized into mini, minor, and major mergers, and galaxies with no mergers in their history over the last 8 Gyr.
-This study investigates how different types of mergers influence the main properties of star-forming galaxies, including star formation rate (SFR), specific star formation rate (SFR), star formation efficiency (SFE), and gas fraction ($f_\text{gas}$).
-Quenched galaxies were excluded from further analysis, as mergers have negligible effects on their properties depending on their specific characteristics.
+For a more detailed analysis of the effects of mergers on star-forming galaxies in different environments, we consider in Fig.~\ref{fig:01stellar_mass_comparison031} galaxies selected from our mass-matched sample in two stellar mass ranges: low-mass ($10^{8.5}$--$10^{9.5}\,M_\odot$) and high-mass ($10^{9.5}$--$10^{10.5}\,M_\odot$).
+Within each mass bin, galaxies are further classified according to their merger history over the last $\sim 8$ Gyr into systems experiencing exclusively mini, minor, or major mergers, as well as non-merger galaxies.
+We then examine how these different merger channels affect key galaxy properties, including the star formation rates (SFRs), the star formation efficiency ($\mathrm{SFE} = \mathrm{SFR}/M_{\rm gas}$), and the gas fraction ($f_{\rm gas} = M_{\rm gas}/(M_\star + M_{\rm gas})$).
+Quenched galaxies are excluded from this analysis, as their star-forming properties (e.g., SFR and SFE) show little or no dependence on merger activity.
+We therefore restrict our study to star-forming systems, for which mergers have a measurable impact on star formation and gas-related properties.